 Welding, Brazing, & More

 Joining fabrication processes involve the more standard methods of welding, brazing, riveting, and adhesive applications.
 Welding and brazing are somewhat similar, in that they both include melting material.
 Welding processes fuse metal sheets by melting them together, whereas brazing joins metals together by melting a filler between the material.

 These methods of joining do not require melting material together.
 Riveting, attaches sheets of metal with small metal pins or bolts through mechanical means.
 Adhesives attach metal sheets with a bonding agent that can either act alone or reinforce another joining method like riveting.

 As a metal for processing, aluminum sheet metal fabrication methods are not dissimilar to other metals.
 Aluminum is known for its many unique, favorable properties, making it ideal for fabricating many products.
-It is lightweight yet strong, resilient, and durable yet soft and easily malleable.
-It’s highly-conductive yet non-magnetic, corrosion-resistant, however, is non-toxic, it does not spark, and is non-combustible.
+It is lightweight yet strong, resilient, and durable yet soft, and easily malleable.
+It’s highly conductive yet non-magnetic, corrosion-resistant, however, is non-toxic, does not spark, and is non-combustible.
 It is also typically less expensive than stainless steel, another common metal used in fabrication.